 Presentation Mistake #3: Not showing the work as it will print

 It’s important for clients to view proofs of flat pages, so they can proofread the text for accuracy.
-I like sending PDFs, so clients can easily mark any necessary edits using Acrobat’s editing tools or sticky notes.
+I like sending PDFs, so clients can easily mark any necessary edits using Acrobat’s commenting tools or sticky notes.
 But if the piece will be printed and it has folds, I make a paper dummy, take a video of it and send it as well, so they can see how it folds and what you see when it opens, and as it opens up.

 Presentation Mistake #4: Asking what they think